Human Immunodeficiency Virus (HIV)

 - Multidisciplinary care across the health system, including mental and behavioral health, substance abuse, colorectal cancer collaboration, family medicine, aging care and more.

-- Telehealth consultations, included the ability to get labs done close to your home with your HIV care managed virtually.
+- Telehealth consultations, including the ability to get labs done close to your home with your HIV care managed virtually.

 You do not have to be gay to get HIV.
 Anyone can get HIV, no matter their sexuality or gender.
 HIV can be transmitted to a person of the opposite sex through sexual intercourse